Tom Melhuish 5 min read

 What is a business broadband service-level agreement?

-A business broadband service-level agreement (SLA) is a formal contract between a business and its broadband provider that defines the expected standard of internet service.
+A business broadband service-level agreements (SLAs) are contractual terms between a company and its business broadband provider that defines the expected standard of internet service.

-It defines performance metrics like connection speed, uptime, and latency and details the procedures for handling disruptions, including response times for resolving issues and potential compensations for service failures.
+SLAs define performance metrics like business broadband speed, uptime, and latency and details the procedures for handling disruptions, including response times for resolving issues and potential compensations for service failures.

 Why do I need an SLA?